Sales and invoicing process

 The CS&S team will set up the admin paperwork.
 They will contact the community we’re working with to set up the proper billing channels.

-Create a New Hub issue.
+Conclude the step above by opening and linking a new 💻 New Hub - Request deployment issue and add it to the Engineering Team Backlog.
 This will alert the engineering team that it is time to create a new hub for this community!
+An engineer will be assigned to the issue in order to deploy this hub.

 Add their hub to the “Active Hubs” AirTable.
 This table cross-references the “leads table”, so that we can track which hubs are being run for each community.